bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 1.md

 The merchant pipes up, "Good help is hard to find these days."
 He nods toward you.

 "Don't I know it," the figure says.
 One of the thugs approaches the merchant and places a bag into his hands.
 The jingle of coin is heard as it hits his hand.
-"Thank you, Mortimer, that will be all.
-Harlow, let's chat."
+"Thank you, Mortimer, that will be all. [[Harlow]], let's chat."

 You have no idea who this man is or how he knows your name.